THA-Homework-Hub/Extra-Tools/Websites/AI-Tools/NotebookLM/README.md

 ---

-## Using this repo’s resources

-You can upload PDFs stored in this repository for NotebookLM to index and query.

-* Repo folder (local): `Extra-Tools/Websites/Darksites/Annes Archive/`
-* Clickable link inside the repo: [Extra-Tools/Websites/Darksites/Annes Archive/](./Extra-Tools/Websites/Darksites/Annes%20Archive/)

-**Important:** only upload materials you are legally permitted to use.
-See Disclaimer.

----

 ## Example prompts (copy-paste)

 * “Summarize Chapter 2 in 150 words and list 5 conceptual exam-style questions (with page refs).”